justnspacer/rustbucket/spotify/README.md

 # Spotify Helper API

-A Flask-based REST API for Spotify integration with Supabase authentication and Next.js frontend support.
+A Flask-based REST API for Spotify integration with Database authentication and Next.js frontend support.

 ## Project Structure